Lambertus7/Sushi/README.md

 # Welcome Reader to the (possible) Sushi website

+## The roadmap

+Website Development Roadmap
+Phase 1: Core Pages & Layout
+Home Page (Landing Page)

+Design & Structure: Include a hero section with the restaurant name, logo, and a featured image (maybe sushi or the interior of the restaurant).
+Content: Welcome message, key services (dine-in, takeout, delivery), and a call-to-action like "View Menu" or "Make a Reservation."
+Components:
+Navigation Bar (links to Menu, About, Contact)
+Hero Section with a big banner image
+Featured Sushi Items or Chef’s Special
+Footer (already created)
+Menu Page

+Design: Create a visually appealing list of sushi items.
+Content: Sushi categories (Maki Rolls, Nigiri, Sashimi, etc.), prices, and descriptions.
+Components:
+Dynamic list of menu items (can be fetched from an API or a static file for now).
+A filter for categories of sushi (e.g., Vegetarian, Chef’s Special).
+About Us Page

+Content: Story of the restaurant, chef introduction, core values, and customer testimonials.
+Components:
+Team or Chef bio section.
+Timeline or story section about the restaurant.
+Contact Page

+Content: Contact form, email, phone number, address, and opening hours.
+Components:
+Contact Form (name, email, message).
+Map integration (Google Maps, Leaflet) showing the restaurant location.
+Phase 2: Additional Features
+Reservation System

+Objective: Allow customers to book tables online.
+Components:
+Date picker and time slots.
+Number of people.
+Form validation and submission.
+Consideration: Optionally integrate an external reservation system API like OpenTable.
+Online Ordering System

+Objective: Implement a basic ordering system for takeout or delivery.
+Components:
+Shopping cart functionality.
+Checkout form with delivery information (name, address, etc.).
+Integration with payment gateway (e.g., Stripe or PayPal).
+Phase 3: Advanced Features & Optimization
+User Authentication (Optional)

+Objective: Add user login for a personalized experience (e.g., saving favorite sushi dishes or viewing order history).
+Components:
+Login and registration forms.
+Password recovery option.
+Authentication logic (JWT or OAuth).
+Customer Reviews / Testimonials

+Objective: Showcase customer feedback or reviews.
+Components:
+A dynamic list of customer reviews.
+Integration with a review platform (e.g., Google or Yelp).
+Social Media Integration

+Objective: Promote social media presence.
+Components:
+Display latest Instagram posts or Twitter feed.
+Share buttons for social platforms.
+Phase 4: Deployment, SEO, and Performance
+Responsive Design

+Ensure that the website is fully responsive on mobile, tablet, and desktop.
+Use CSS media queries or libraries like Tailwind or Bootstrap.
+SEO Optimization

+Ensure each page has a proper <title>, meta descriptions, and alt tags for images.
+Generate a sitemap and robots.txt file.
+Optimize for page speed (compress images, minify JavaScript/CSS, etc.).
+Analytics and Tracking

+Objective: Add Google Analytics or other tracking tools to monitor website traffic and user behavior.
+Integration: Use Google Tag Manager or directly embed tracking scripts.
+Performance Optimization

+Lazy loading for images and components.
+Use a Content Delivery Network (CDN) for faster asset delivery.
+Implement caching strategies with getStaticProps or getServerSideProps in Next.js for optimizing data fetching.
+Testing

+Perform cross-browser testing (Chrome, Firefox, Safari, etc.).
+Run unit tests and integration tests for core functionalities like reservations, ordering, etc.
+Use tools like Jest or React Testing Library for component testing.
+Deployment

+Deploy the site to a platform like Vercel (which is optimized for Next.js) or Netlify.
+Set up a custom domain and configure SSL certificates for secure browsing.
+Configure environment variables for production (e.g., API keys, database credentials).

 _In this md file, you will be brought up to speed what is; what will come to be; and the why behind it all for this sushi website._

 ## The Structure